January 2022 Healthy News from Satterwhite Chiropractic Sciatic Leg Pain Relief and Cervical Spine Myelopathy Nutrition

 Oxford CHIROPRACTIC TIP OF THE MONTH: Nutrition’s Role in Cervical Spondylotic Myelopathy

-The most usual cause of Oxford myelopathy in the cervical spine is cervical spondylosis.
+The most common cause of Oxford myelopathy in the cervical spine is cervical spondylosis.
 Due to chronic compression of the spine cord and its resulting neurological disability in sufferers 55 years of age and over, cervical spondylosis decreases sufferers’ quality of life.
-Researchers wanting to help patients with this condition also want to find answers.
+Researchers wanting to help patients with this condition also want to have some answers for them.
 Does nutrition play a role in cervical myelopathy’s care, its development, and its influence on surgical outcomes?
-In one review of 5835 papers of which 44 were pertinent, poorer improvements physically and mentally and complications after surgery were seen in obese patients.
-An unbalanced diet, history of alcohol abuse, and malnourishment were linked to lower post-operative outcomes, leading the researchers to state that nutrition may have a significant role in optimizing the surgical outcome in degenerative cervical myelopathy patients(5) One beneficial nutritional approach for cervical myelopathy is olive extract as it is documented to suppress inflammation and decrease oxidative stress and thereby protect cervical spondylotic myelopathy.
-(6) Satterwhite Chiropractic is ready to discuss this condition and share chiropractic’s role in examining, diagnosing, and managing cervical myelopathy.
+In one review of 5835 papers of which 44 were relevant, poorer improvements physically and mentally and complications after surgery were seen in obese patients.
+An unbalanced diet, history of alcohol abuse, and malnourishment were linked to reduced post-operative outcomes, leading the researchers to state that nutrition may have a significant role in enhancing the surgical outcome for degenerative cervical myelopathy patients(5) One beneficial nutritional approach for cervical myelopathy is olive extract as it is documented to suppress inflammation and decrease oxidative stress and thereby protect cervical spondylotic myelopathy.
+(6) Satterwhite Chiropractic is ready to talk about this condition and share chiropractic’s role in examining, diagnosing, and managing cervical myelopathy.

 CONTACT Satterwhite Chiropractic

 Happy New Year!
-We look forward to taking care of you in 2022!
+We are looking forward to taking care of you in 2022!

-Schedule your next Oxford chiropractic appointment today.
-We treat sciatica non-surgically and post-surgically and comprehend the nuances of cervical spine myelopathy well and see that nutrition is an important piece of its treatment plan.
+Make your next Oxford chiropractic appointment today.
+We treat sciatica non-surgically and post-surgically and understand the nuances of cervical spine myelopathy well and see that nutrition is an important piece of its treatment plan.
 See you soon!